Sarajevo Youth Film Festival

 The Sarajevo Youth Film Festival (Omladinski Film Festival Sarajevo / Омладински Филм Фестивал Сарајево), also known as OFF Sarajevo, is an annual film festival held in Sarajevo, Bosnia and Herzegovina.
-It is held in September and showcases an extensive variety of feature, animated and short films from around the world.
+It is held in September and showcases feature, animated and short films from around the world.
 The main focus of the festival is on promoting young film directors and producers, student films and youth-themed films.
-OFF Sarajevo is the largest and most significant short professional film festival in Southeast Europe, dedicated to fostering the work of young amateur and professional filmmakers.
+OFF Sarajevo is a short professional film festival in Southeast Europe, focused on the work of young amateur and professional filmmakers.

 History

 The festival was established by film professionals from Bosnia and Herzegovina with the goal of giving younger filmmakers from the Former Yugoslavia a wider platform to promote their work.
 It was quickly internationalized even further, bringing in authors from all of Europe, North America and Asia.
 The first edition of the festival was organized from 9 to 13 September 2008.
 Most of the events were of open-air type.
 Traditionally, Žuta tabija and the House of the Military in downtown Sarajevo were used as primary venues for the event.
 However, since OFF Sarajevo 2018, all of the events are held in Cinema City cinema near the ARIA Centar.
 On average 30 authors from 11 different countries are programmed per edition, with over 15,000 visitors each year.
 The average age of festival employees is 22, while the management is headed by Kenan Musić.
 The main feature film competition program is called Made for Open Air.